3 foods to avoid: Foods a nutritionist never eats.

 Want to know which foods I never eat?
-As a nutritionist, there are a number of foods I avoid – and you might want to as well!
+There are three foods to avoid, and foods a nutrionist never eats – and you might want to as well!

 1. Raw chicken